 SNMP is a TCP/IP application layer network management protocol that allows any TCP/IP device to be managed across a TCP/IP network.
 It is based on the client-server paradigm.
-The server (called a SNMP Agent) runs a process on the managed device that listens for a client's (a network management software running on a computer, usually called a NMS, short for Network Management Station) polling requests to fetch or to set a data item on the managed device.
-The SNMP Agent can also send alert messages (called Traps) to a NMS automatically, based on the occurrence of certain events on the device that the Agent resides.
-Note that SNMP is enabled by default.
+The server (called an SNMP Agent) runs a process on the managed device that listens for a client's (a network management software running on a computer, usually called an NMS, short for Network Management Station) polling requests to fetch or to set a data item on the managed device.
+The SNMP Agent can also send alert messages (called Traps) to an NMS automatically, based on the occurrence of certain events on the device that the Agent resides.